 - The debuts must have a publishing date in 2018 and must have been read between January 1, 2018 and January 31, 2019 (this extra month allows readers adequate time to read December debuts) in order to count.

 - Use the hashtag #DebutAuthorChallenge so we can all see what everyone’s up to!

 - The book must be classified as middle grade, young adult, new adult fiction.

 - The book must be a full-length novel and not a novella.

 - The book must be the author’s MG/YA/NA 2018 debut.
 (If the author has published adult fiction before, but this is their first MG/YA/NA book EVER it still counts.
 If the author has published a YA book before and this is their first MG or NA book, it does not count.
 We are reading the author’s first book for young people, excluding picture books.)

 - Self-published books do not count, so if the author has self-published a MG/YA/NA book before and this is their first book published by a traditional publisher it counts toward the challenge.

-Here are the books I’ve read for this Challenge:
+Here are the books I’ve read for the challenge: